 PARS for Achilles Rupture

-What is the PARS procedure for Achilles rupture repair?
+What is the PARS procedure?

 PARS (Percutaneous Achilles Repair System) is a revolutionary minimally invasive treatment for ruptured Achilles tendon repair.